Cut (The Slits album)

-Cut is the debut studio album by English punk band the Slits, released on 7 September 1979.
+Cut is the debut studio album by English band the Slits, released on 7 September 1979.
 It was recorded at Ridge Farm Studios in Rusper, England, and produced by Dennis Bovell.

 Composition

 Musically, Cut works in an "innovative" fusion of punk and reggae.
 It also incorporates "restless [and] offbeat" art pop.

 Release and reception

 The album was originally released on 7 September 1979 on the Island Records label in the UK and on Antilles in the US.
 It reached number 30 on the UK album charts at the time.
 In 2004, it was voted 58th in The Observers 100 Greatest British Albums list.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In 2020, Rolling Stone ranked the album at number 260 in its list of the 500 greatest albums of all time, and the track "Typical Girls" at number 381 in its list of the 500 greatest songs of all time.

 Andy Kellman for AllMusic called it "entirely fun and catchy" despite its "less-than-polished nature and street-tough ruggedness".
 Robert Christgau applauded it, writing that "for once" there was "a white reggae style that rival[ed] its models for weirdness and formal imagination."

 Cuts mark has been noted on several musical movements.
 The Guardians Lindesay Irvine saw the album explore "adventurous" sonics while maintaining a "defiant" attitude.
 This included a full embrace of Jamaican music influences, with which he credited the Slits as one of the first bands to do so.
 Indeed, PopMatters felt that Cut spoke to post-punk's appropriation of dub and reggae clearer than any other of the genre's records.
 Irvine argued that it inspired later post-punk acts like Culture Club to "[get] their nerve up".
 PopMatters said that Cuts most influential aspect was singer Ari Up's "wailing vibrato and gnashing power" that would be revamped during the movement.

 Cut is credited with shaping the 1990s musical movement riot grrrl.
 Rolling Stone wrote that the scene's bands Bikini Kill and Sleater-Kinney came to be because of it.